isovector/draconian-results/pho.md

 Adult indoor individual and group fitness or exercise activities are not allowed.
 For example:

--   Working out at a gym
+-   Working out at a gym.
+Gyms at hotels and apartments can stay open
 -   Participating in low or high intensity group exercise or fitness classes, including yoga, barre, CrossFit, High Intensity Interval Training (HIIT) and weight training